fomightez/patmatch-binder/README.md

 ***PatMatch: a program for finding patterns in peptide and nucleotide sequences.***

-This repository is for running perl-based PatMatch in Jupyter environment provided by Binder
+This repository is for running perl-based PatMatch in Jupyter environment provided by [MyBinder.org](https://mybinder.org/).

 ------

 Software
 --------

+The PatMatch software is available from the authors [here](ftp://ftp.arabidopsis.org/home/tair/Software/Patmatch/).

 The PatMatch software is described in [this scientific article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1160129/).